Isolation systems prevent secondary explosions and flame propagation

 The Ventex® valve is approved to isolate organic dusts, metallic dusts, hybrid mixtures, and some gases.

-The Interceptor®-HRD® system is a NFPA compliant High Rate Discharge chemical isolation solution.
+The Interceptor®-HRD system is an NFPA compliant High Rate Discharge chemical isolation solution.
 These suppression bottles contain pressurized Nitrogen and dry chemical suppressant to suppress a deflagration as it develops.
 A variety of sizes and nozzle designs, including USDA certified options, allow the HRD isolation bottles to be used on any application.

-The HRD® isolation system can be triggered by pressure detection or the optical detection.
+The HRD isolation system can be triggered by pressure detection or optical detection.
 Suppression bottles offer the ability to be used on ductwork in any shape or size for all applications and processes.

-A micro gas generator with a 10 year service life provides superior service life for the bottles.
-Additional features include a standard telescopic nozzle for sanitary, flush installs, pressure switch monitoring, OSHA lockouts, and a field replaceable design.
+A micro gas generator with a 10-year service life provides a superior service life for the bottles.
+Additional features include a standard telescopic nozzle for sanitary, flush installs, pressure switch monitoring, OSHA lockouts, and a field-replaceable design.